 Many animal shelters with low kill rates failed to rescue animals with their excess space.
 Additionally, other shelters used little of their available space and still killed a large percentage of their animals.
 Some examples after increasing the population (and therefore capacity utilization) based on the adjustment discussed above are as follows:

 Thus, many New Jersey animal shelters are killing dogs and cats despite having ample space to house these animals.

 New Jersey’s animal shelters continue to fail the state’s animals.
-The state’s animal shelters only impound 8.6 dogs and cats per 1,000 New Jersey residents.
-If we just count animals originating from New Jersey, the state’s animal shelters only impound 7.4 dogs and cats per 1,000 people.
-As a comparison, the average community in the country impounds anywhere from 14 animals per 1,000 residents based on estimates from Animal People Newspaper and No Kill Movement.
-Despite New Jersey shelters impounding a fraction of the animals other no kill communities take in on a per capita basis, the state’s animal control facilities continue to kill and allow animals to die under their care.
+The state’s animal shelters only impound 8.9 dogs and cats per 1,000 New Jersey residents.
+If we just count animals originating from New Jersey, the state’s animal shelters only impound 7.2 dogs and cats per 1,000 people.
+As a comparison, Florida’s Lake County Animal Shelter took in 15.1 dogs and cats in 2019 and saved 99% of its dogs, 98% of its pit bull like dogs and 91% of its cats due to it fully implementing the No Kill Equation.
+Despite New Jersey shelters impounding a fraction of the animals many no kill communities take in on a per capita basis, the state’s animal control facilities continue to kill and allow animals to die under their care.
 Even worse, many of these shelters can’t even properly keep track of how many animals leave their facilities dead or alive.
 Our state’s animals deserve far better treatment than this.
 Contact your local city council members and mayor and demand better from the animal shelter serving your community.
 We can do so much better and it is time our shelters operate this way.